 Please note that the menu options may be different depending on your version of Outlook.

 - Select the backup file and wait until the import is complete.

-- Sign in your Gmail account in a browser and check the results.
+- Sign in to your Gmail account in a browser and check the results.

-The steps described above will upload your Outlook mail to Gmail’s servers.
+The steps described above will export your Outlook emails to Gmail's servers.
 You will be able to use your copied emails in Gmail in a browser even if you uninstall the Outlook app from your computer after you’ve finished.

 But there are some things you should consider before you begin:

-- Depending on the size of your Outlook.com account, the export and import process may take several days.
+- Depending on the size of your Outlook.com account, the export and import process may take several hours or days.